xalang/To-Do-List/README.md

 A Multi-User To-Do List made using the MERN Stack

--Create and delete tasks
+ - Create and delete tasks
--Create multiple users
+ - Create multiple users